Supported Geo data types

 Data types

-We distinguish between three different data types:
+We distinguish between the following different data types:

 See the list below of each feature or component we replicate, its corresponding data type, replication, and verification methods: